Who is required to file IFTA?

-An interstate motor carrier operating "qualified motor vehicles" between at least 2 member jurisdictions ( The 48 contiguous states of the US and 10 Canadian provinces ) must have an International Fuel Tax Agreement (IFTA) license and decals issued by their base jurisdiction.
+An interstate motor carrier operating a “qualified motor vehicle” traveling between at least to member jurisdictions (48 bordering states of the U.S. and the 10 Canadian provinces) must have an International Fuel Tax Agreement (IFTA) license and decals as issued by their base jurisdiction.
+If you have an IFTA license you must file a quarterly IFTA return with your base jurisdiction.

 - Two axles and a gross vehicle weight exceeding 26,000 pounds